Site Logo

 That presents some challenges as well as opportunities for those willing to make the move.
 In a market with tight demand, finding the right real estate professionals to help you discover available listings will be the key to adventure.

-• Low taxes and cost of living.
-Nerdwallet shows the cost of living is 31% lower in Atlanta for someone currently living in Queens, New York.
-60% lower for someone living in Manhattan.
+• Atlanta remains an affordable city, especially in comparison to New York.
+According to recent data from NerdWallet, the cost of living in Atlanta is 29% lower for someone currently living in Queens, New York, and 58% lower for someone living in Manhattan.

 • Milder winters.
 Warmer seasons mean lower heating costs, less wear and tear on cars, and is more inviting for outdoor activities.